 6. I keep most of my belongings at the apartment or in the hotel safe.
 I bring only what is necessary with me.
 I will put some euros in a small wallet and one credit card with me.
 If for some reason my purse is taken I don't loose everything.
 I really like these wallets from Cuyana or any small wallet will do.
 They have one and two euro coins so you might end up with a lot more change than you are used to.
-This wallet from JCrew would work well too and it's my favorite color pink plus it is a more affordable option.
+This wallet from Nordstrom would work well too.

 7. Visiting the ATM.
 Beware of your surroundings and if possible bring a friend with you to stand guard.
 I say this in the nicest way.
 One day on a Sunday in the Marais on a busy street I stopped by an ATM to grab euros before heading to Italy.
 I put in my card and literally right before I put in the code I was surrounded by three pickpockets.
 One covered the screen with a paper so I couldn't see and the two others were in my blind spots.
 I screamed SO loud they ran.
 I was very lucky I hadn't entered my pin or they would have taken everything.
 If you are alone you can go inside to an ATM in a bank that is more secure.

 8. Travel with a bag that has a zip.
 I chose this top zipper bag from Cuyana that I love and it fits everything when I travel.
 I also have used a Longchamp and it works well too.
 You want to keep your bag zipped and close to you at all times.
 I will put the zipper closest to my underarm so I can keep an eye on it facing out at all times.
 It seems simple but it works!